2020 Prophetic words for South Africa’s media & arts covering YouTubers, attacks on artists, a Nobel Literature award and more.

 Regarding media, there is a huge African or international media company that has its eye on the SABC.
 The main purpose of them partnering with the SABC is to gain access and use its established infrastructure to produce and expose new, upcoming talent.

-Large corporations such as Google and Facebook launch bursaries and initiatives, specifically in Cape Town and Johannesburg.
-These large corporations have identified Africa’s continent as a key growth area for their businesses, and they are poaching and copying the talent and ideas of young technologically savvy entrepreneurs in this nation.
+Large corporations like Google and Facebook launch bursaries and initiatives, specifically in Cape Town and Johannesburg.
+These large corporations have identified Africa’s continent as a key growth area for their businesses.
+They are poaching and copying the talent and ideas of young technologically savvy entrepreneurs in this nation.